jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 <b>Note :</b> You can use wild-card or regular expressions for both group and artifact name.
 In this case all matching dependencies will be excluded.
 </p>

+### Displaying dependency tree

+You can display the resolved dependency tree by running `jerkar showDependencies`.
+If you want to retrieve it programmatically, the tree structure is obtained using `JkResoveResult#dependencyTree()` which returns a `JkDependencyNode` standing for the dependency tree root.